Cvaniak/Consistent/README.md

 For now all tests are done on `Python` files, as the `TreeSitter` might work differently for other formats.

 ---

 ## Newest update

+## 15.05.2024

+There is bug that if there is many lines comment then in diff_tree only one is attached.

+Also the code works on files only in this repo (because we use commits from current repo).
+We also need to handle situtaion where there is no repo.

 ## 10.05.2024

 I wont be able to rewrite any of this to Rust as I planed initialy.
 Instead I will focus to deliver working flow in Python.

 I need to restructure my scripts and prepare them for pip install.